 Chapters are required to:

-3. Host a program or workshop in the academic year which focuses on diversity and inclusion for the chapter or community where 80% or more of chapter membership attends.
+Attend or host a program or workshop in the academic year which focuses on diversity and inclusion for the chapter or community where 20% or more of chapter membership attends.

 Oregon State University will provide the following support: